plausible/docs/docs/integration-guides.md

 To integrate Plausible Analytics into your Notion website, you'll need to use a third-party service such as Potion or Super (both are paid tools) that will allow you add custom code to your Notion website.

+## PayloadCMS

+[Dashboard Analytics plugin for PayloadCMS](https://nouance.io/articles/announcing-the-dashboard-analytics-plugin): You can add charts and statistics widgets directly in your admin interface.

 ## Podcastpage.io

 Add Plausible to your [Podcastpage.io](https://podcastpage.io/) website.
 Just enable the Plausible script through the "Integrations" page of your dashboard to add the tracking script to all pages.